 Hit me with your rhythm stick/Das ist gut, c’est fantastique

-Here are a couple recordings HERE with some misspellings, and an odd ending and HERE, after an ad.
+Here are a couple of recordings HERE with some misspellings, and an odd ending and HERE, after an ad.

 Jaquandor found this nifty cartoon that explains climate change.